 This colorful graph offers another way to look at the overall sales trends for the past few years in the Harrisonburg and Rockingham County housing market.
-As is evident, there have been more home sales in the first ten months of 2015 than in the first ten months of any other year in the previous five years.
-The largest yearover-year recovery seems to have occured between 2012 and 2013 -- but we are certainly seeing a larger increase in home sales this year (2014 to 2015) than we saw last year (2013 to 2014).
-At this pace of sales, we will clearly see another year of 1,000+ home sales in Harrisonburg and Rockingham County.
+As is evident, there have been more home sales in the first eleven months of 2015 than in the first eleven months of any other year in the previous five years.
+The largest year-over-year recovery seems to have occured between 2012 and 2013 -- but we are certainly seeing a larger increase in home sales this year (2014 to 2015) than we saw last year (2013 to 2014).
+At this pace of sales, we may see a full 1,100 home sales in Harrisonburg and Rockingham County this year.